mindsigns/soroban/README.md

 To start your Phoenix app in Dev mode:

+  * run ./build.sh

+Or to do it by hand:

   * Install dependencies with `mix deps.get`
   * Install Node.js dependencies with `npm install`
+  * Create the priv/static directory `mkdir priv/static`
   * Run `mix phoenix.digest` to build assests
   * Start Phoenix endpoint with `mix phoenix.server`